Library History Round Table: Database of Library History

 The Library History Round Table publishes the "Bibliography of Library History" database.
 The database contains over 7,000 entries for books, articles, and theses in library history and related fields published since 1990.
 Eric C. Novotny, founder of the database, was honored with the 2025 Innovation and Advocacy in Library History Award.

+Librarians We Have Lost- Sesquicentennial Memories -1976-2026

+In 2024 the Library History Round Table launched a digital memorial, "Librarians We Have Lost- Sesquicentennial Memories -1976-2026," as a project for the 150th anniversary of the American Library Association.
+This was a crowd-sourced project to honor historical library workers coordinated by Brett Spencer, editor of LHRT News and Notes, and affirmed by the Council of the American Library Association.
+At the time of the sesquicentennial celebration in July, 2026 over 500 tributes had been submitted.